Rescuing Surrendered & Abandoned Redfoot Tortoises

 🐒 Right Now - Here in the Sanctuary...

 Torts R Us is an active, working sanctuary β€” not a static rescue.
-At any given time, we are caring for Redfoot tortoises at every life stage, from newly hatched babies to full-grown adults.
+At any given time we care for Redfoot tortoises at every life stage, from newly hatched babies to full-grown adults.

 🐒 Our Current Sanctuary Population